PatrykLes/component-importer/README.md

 There's still one big problem though: production design systems are typically only accesible to technical designers, comfortable enough with the command line and familiar with web development tooling like Webpack, TypeScript/Flow, React/Angular, etc. This means that designers often end up having to maintain their own copy which is expensive to keep in sync.

-The `component-importer` makes it possible to import your company's design system into Framer X so designers can start prototyping with components that behave just like they do in production.
+The `component-importer` makes it possible to import your company's design system into Framer X, so designers can start prototyping with components that behave just like they do in production.

 ## Getting started